 Upon your declaration approval as a Symbolic Systems undergraduate major, will be assigned to both the Program Director and Associate Director as major advisors.

-- Students will have until the Autumn quarter of their junior year to select a Concentration Advisor.
+- Declared majors have until the Autumn Quarter of their junior year to select a Concentration Advisor.
 Juniors declaring the major must have a concentration advisor confirmed at the time of declaration.

 In the Program, you will have three tiers of advising available to you